Presentation of the JPO Programme

 More generally, the JPO Programme contributes also to the promotion of cultural exchanges and a better understanding of diverse cultures and societies, while increasing the pool of "internationalists" who learn the complexities of international matters for the vantage of the less rich countries.

 In September 2000, the participants of the Millennium Summit have agreed upon a set of development targets to halve extreme poverty by 2015.
-Through their expertise and commitment to the UN organizations' programmes of action, and thanks to the support of the donors, the Junior Professional Officers contribute undoubtedly to the achievement of the Millennium Declaration Targets.
+Through their expertise and commitment to the UN organizations' programmes of action, and thanks to the support of the partner countries, the Junior Professional Officers contribute undoubtedly to the achievement of the Millennium Declaration Targets.

 The JPO Service Centre is an outpost of the UNDP's Office of Human Resources, which is part of the Bureau of Management.
 The JPO Service Centre was relocated to Copenhagen in July 2001.

 The JPO Service Centre is at the hub of the UNDP and other organizations' JPO Programmes.
-It acts as the focal point with donors on day-to-day human resources matters, including JPO recruitment, selection, placement and reassignment as well as on a variety of financial and administrative issues.
+It acts as the focal point with partner countries on day-to-day human resources matters, including JPO recruitment, selection, placement and reassignment as well as on a variety of financial and administrative issues.
 The JPOSC works closely in these areas with the UNDP regional bureaux and managers of other participating organizations and funds, providing advice and developing new tools to improve the JPO Programme.

 In accordance with the JPO Programme policy, JPOs are placed in country offices in response to specific requirements and are not recruited for established job vacancies.
 JPO assignments are not filled on a "replacement" basis and are not considered an entitlement.